Woods Hole spritsail boat: Design Features

-List of Extant Boats
+List of extant boats

 Few historical records exist describing the complete fleet of Woods Hole spritsail boats.
-Fourteen boats were said to have comprised the “Class A” racing fleet.
+Fourteen boats were said to have comprised the "Class A" racing fleet.
 Some newspapers, magazines, and unpublished documents have recorded many of the boat names, including Ace of Clubs, Carrie, Dove, Ef, Emma, Florence, Francis C., Hope, In It, K.T., Mary E., Rattlesnake, Sappho, T.C., Trilby, and White Dove.

-The Herreshoff Manufacturing Company in Bristol built at least three Woods Hole spritsail boats (Dude [1896, #474], Wiz [1898, #498], and Gee [1900, #537]).
-Notably, both Dude and Wiz were constructed using the model and the molds for Nathanael Herreshoff’s favorite personal yacht Coquina (1889; #404s).
-Described as a "skimming dish," Gee conformed to the letter of the broad WHYC Class A rules, but, with its features designed specifically for racing, it constituted a radical change from the more traditional spritsail boats.
+The Herreshoff Manufacturing Company in Bristol built at least three Woods Hole spritsail boats (Dude [1896, No. 474], Wiz [1898, No. 498], and Gee [1900, No. 537]).
+Both Dude and Wiz were constructed using the model and the molds for Nathanael Herreshoff’s favorite personal yacht Coquina (1889; #404s).
+Described as a "skimming dish", Gee conformed to the letter of the broad WHYC Class A rules, but, with its features designed specifically for racing, it constituted a radical change from the more traditional spritsail boats.
 The Herreshoff spritsail boats comprised flush-lapped planking fastened with clenched tacks, and legend has it that Nathanael Herreshoff personally recommended the use of forestays for the racing class.

 E.E.
 Swift, a local carpenter, cabinetmaker, and owner of a hardware store in Woods Hole, built three spritsail boats, including Spy, Susie, and a boat that was never named.
 The former two were known to be competitive, but the latter was never raced or even sailed.
 As early as 1898, Charles Eldred of Quissett Harbor built Emma, and at least one other in 1907 whose identity is unknown.

 The following Woods Hole spritsail boats are known to be extant:

-Old Pal (ca. 1860): Length 13’4”, beam 5’8”.
+Old Pal (ca. 1860): Length 13'4", beam 5'8".
 Old Pal was reputedly built before the US Civil War in Fair Haven, Massachusetts.
 Its battened seams, jogged frames, open cockpit, and flooring are indicative of its construction as a spritsail boat.
 Partial restoration by previous owners removed the centerboard and case, replacing it with a heavy keel.
 Old Pal was donated by its owners to the Mystic Seaport Museum in 1997, where it is currently stored as part of their archived collection in the museum’s Mill Building.